nihalahmed/GameCenterManager/README.md

     -  `GCMErrorFeatureNotAvailable` (2) the request feature is not available, check error message for info
     -  `GCMErrorInternetNotAvailable` (3) no internet connection
     -  `GCMErrorAchievementDataMissing` (3) could not save achievement because the data was formatted improperly or is missing

+If you like the project, please [star it](https://github.com/nihalahmed/iCloudDocumentSync) on GitHub!
+Watch the project on GitHub for updates.
+If you use GameCenter Manager in your app, send an email to contact@iraremedia.com or let us know on Twitter @iRareMedia.